Residential Rental Property Leasing Explained

 Residential rental property leasing can be a win-win for both tenants and investors.
-Tenants get a nice place to live such as a single family rental home, and landlords generate a steady stream of income.
+Tenants get a nice place to live in and landlords generate a steady stream of income.
 However, the process requires careful planning and execution to ensure that the property is well-maintained, tenants are satisfied, and the landlord’s interests are protected.
 Below we take a look at 10 steps that landlords and property managers can follow to successfully lease out a residential rental property.

 1. Prepare the Property: Before advertising the property for rent, landlords should ensure that it is clean, well-maintained, and ready for tenants to move in.
 This includes making any necessary repairs or upgrades, ensuring that all included appliances such as a kitchen range are in good working condition, and conducting a thorough cleaning.

-2. (Optional/Recommended) Hire a Real Estate Agent: Most of the time, it is easier to hire a real estate agent who specializes in residential real estate to handle the leasing process.
+2. (Optional/Recommended) Hire a Real Estate Agent: Most of the time, it is easier to hire a real estate agent who specializes in residential properties such as single family rentals (SFR) or multifamily apartments, to handle the leasing process.
 Their commission is usually a worthwhile investment if they can secure a good tenant at favorable terms for you.

 3. (Optional) Don’t Hire a Real Estate Agent: Alternatively, a landlord can handle the process of leasing out of their own property to save on commissions.
 Be prepared to handle all aspects of the marketing process, lease negotiation, and contract drafting if you decide to take this approach.